ARTICLE I. NAME

 - (b) All candidates must be members of the Section.

-- (c) Names of candidates, together with their written acceptances, shall be presented by the nominating committee to the Chair in sufficient time to enable the Chair to inform members of the nominations by the deadline specified in the Section’s Handbook.
+- (c) Names of candidates, together with their written acceptances, shall be presented by the nominating committee to the Chair in sufficient time to enable the Chair to inform members of the nominations by the deadline specified in the Handbook of the Section.

 - (d) The Secretary/Treasurer shall provide a copy of the official ballot to each member of the Section.
-All ballots must be returned to the Secretary/Treasurer by the deadline specified in the Section’s Handbook.
+All ballots must be returned to the Secretary/Treasurer by the deadline specified in the Handbook of the Section.
 The candidates receiving the largest number of votes shall be elected.
 All candidates shall be notified of the results of the election at the earliest possible time.
-Election results will be reported to the full membership no later than the Section’s annual business meeting at which time the ballots will be destroyed.
+Election results will be reported to the full membership no later than the annual business meeting.

-- (e) All of the above procedures must be scheduled and executed so that elections are completed at least two (2) months prior to the date of the Association’s annual meeting.
+- (e) All of the above procedures must be scheduled and executed so that elections are completed at least two (2) months prior to the date of the annual meeting of the Association.

 - (f) In case of a tie vote, a run-off election shall be held by distribution of a special secret ballot at the earliest possible date.
 The candidate with the largest number of votes shall be declared elected.